Proactive Planning for Resilience: Protocols for Community-Led Climate Adaptation in Virginia

 Executive Summary

-Who Is The Intended User of This Guide?
+Who Are The Intended Users Of This Guide?

 The Guide is intended to assist Virginia local elected officials, government staff and community leaders as they undertake their resilience planning in anticipation of changing conditions.
-Localities can use it to augment the information provided by the Virginia Department of Conservation and Recreation’s Floodplains and Flood Resilience Planning webpages, which include the Virginia Coastal Resilience Master PlanAdditionally, the Guide supports the development of a DCR Resilience Plan that is needed to access flood resilience project funding from the Community Flood Preparedness Fund.
+Localities can use it to augment the information provided by the Virginia Department of Conservation and Recreation (DCR) on its Floodplains and Flood Resilience Planning webpages, which include the Virginia Coastal Resilience Master PlanAdditionally, this Guide supports the development of a Resilience Plan that a local government needs to access flood resilience project funding from the Community Flood Preparedness Fund.
 Refer to DCR’s CFPF website for the latest requirements for an approved Resilience Plan.

 Why Use This Guide?